Vocative case: English

-The vocative is not generally marked in English in regular communication.
-A vocative expression in English may be marked by the particle "O" preceding the noun; this is often used in English translations of languages that do have the vocative case.
-It is often seen in the King James Version of the Bible: "O ye of little faith" (in Matthew 8:26).
+The vocative is not a grammatical case in English.
+Expressions for which the vocative would be used in languages which have that case, are nominative in English.
+In translations of languages that use the vocative case, translators have sometimes added the particle "O" before the noun, as is often seen in the King James Version of the Bible: for example the Greek ὀλιγόπιστοι, vocative masculine plural (in Matthew 8:26), is translated "O ye of little faith".
 While it is not strictly archaic, it is sometimes used to "archaeise" speech; it is often seen as very formal, and sees use in rhetoric and poetry, or as a comedic device to subvert modern speech.
 Another example is the recurrent use of the phrase "O (my) Best Beloved" by Rudyard Kipling in his Just So Stories.
-The use of O may be considered a form of clitic and should not be confused with the interjection oh.
+O may be considered a form of clitic and should not be confused with the interjection oh.
 However, as the Oxford English Dictionary points out, "O" and "oh" were originally used interchangeably.
-With the advent of "oh" as a written interjection, however, "O" is the preferred modern spelling in vocative phrases.

-Modern English commonly uses the objective case for vocative expressions but sets them off from the rest of the sentences with pauses as interjections, rendered in writing as commas (the vocative comma).
-Two common examples of vocative expressions in English are the phrases "Mr. President" and "Madam Chairwoman".
+Modern English commonly uses the objective case for nouns of address but sets them off from the rest of the sentences with pauses as interjections, rendered in writing as commas (the vocative comma).
+Two common examples of nouns of address in English are the phrases "Mr. President" and "Madam Chairwoman".

 Some traditional texts use Jesu, the Latin vocative form of Jesus.
 One of the best-known examples is Jesu, Joy of Man's Desiring.